-CMI is a registered charity no 1091035 and incorporated by the Royal Charter, whose registered office is 2 Savoy Court, Strand, London WC2R 0EZ.
+CMI is a registered charity no 1091035 and incorporated by the Royal Charter, whose registered office is 77 Kingsway, London, WC2B 6SR.
 The CMI is governed by its Royal Charter, Byelaws and Regulations.

 The CMI is the pre-eminent professional body for management in the UK.
 Individual managers gain membership of the CMI through their level of professional management qualification and/or practical experience.

 Membership of the CMI will provide you with membership at Student, Affiliate, Associate, Member or Fellow level.
 Companions of the Institute join by invitation only.

 As a CMI member you will receive a wide range of benefits.

 - Copies of Professional Manager and other publications

 - Membership of a local branch / Networking

 - Access to a variety of advice on management issues

 - The opportunity to access a large library of management books and journals, and extensive on line information resources.